nyakeisi/moonlifedb/README.md

 ```

 `Database#check()` is async and returns `Promise<boolean>`.
 But we have a bit different method: `Database#checkres()`!<br />
-It is asynchronous and it returns promise with result this key leads to.
+It is asynchronous and it returns promise with result value this key leads to.
 They also have the same signature and event recognizes both as "check"!
 If this key exists it returns it's value.
 If not it returns undefined:

 ```js
 const result = await db.checkres('accounts', { key: 'Jack' });